natanfudge/fabric-docs/docs/Modding-Tutorials/Miscellaneous/building_mod_basics.md

 kit](https://github.com/FabricMC/fabric-example-mod) from Github.
 Then unpack it wherever you want and import it to your IDE.

-Thatâ€™s it\!
-Youâ€™re ready for modding\!
+That's it\!
+You're ready for modding\!
 If you have troubles following this guide you can read more about installation [here](../Modding-Tutorials/setup.md).
-If youâ€™re still struggling donâ€™t be afraid to ask for help on our [Discord server](https://discord.gg/v6v4pMv)\!
+If you're still struggling don't be afraid to ask for help on our [Discord server](https://discord.gg/v6v4pMv)\!

 ## Structure Overview

-As you can see thereâ€™s a lot of files in the folder.
-You donâ€™t need most of them.
+As you can see there's a lot of files in the folder.
+You don't need most of them.
 Right now you should care about these files:

 - **gradle.properties** Here you configure most essential meta.